statisticsnorway/klass-subsets-client/README.md

 ## Duplicate codes
 Normally a code in a classification version or in a code list version has a unique code and/or a unique name.
-However, it is not true across multiple versions of the classification or the code list.
+However, it is not true across multiple versions of the classification, or the code list.
 In order to deal with such codes `validFromInRequestedRange` is used to provide uniqueness by combining it with the name and the code in addition to the classification ID.

 ## Codes validity period (Klass)
 A code has its own validity period across multiple versions.
 This validity period is not assigned to a code, but calculated by Klass.
-Calculation is available in response to `/codesAt?from={fromDate}&to={toDate}` as `validFromInRequestedRange` and `validToInRequestedRange` propterties to a code.
+Calculation is available in response to `/codesAt?from={fromDate}&to={toDate}` as `validFromInRequestedRange` and `validToInRequestedRange` properties to a code.
 This dates can vary and dependent om `fromDate` and `toDate`in the request.
 The dates are used to determine uniqueness for [Duplicate codes](#duplicate-codes).